 Choosing a recommender who can write a valuable letter for you can sometimes be extremely challenging for the applicants.
 Your recommendation should come from people who know you very well, who are very familiar with your work, and with whom you have interacted on a regular basis.
 These people are capable of writing a letter that discusses your talents, accomplishments, potential, personal and professional traits.
 Your letters will have more credibility if they are written by people who are senior to you and are in evaluative positions.

-Thus, your best recommenders are those who know your work very well, are impressed with your work, and are open to improve their LORs to ensure your success.
+Thus, your best recommenders are those who know your work very well, are impressed with your work, and are open to improving their LORs to ensure your success.

 However, your job is not done even after you have picked the right recommenders.
 Guiding your recommenders is as important as choosing the right recommenders.